awilmo8/awilmo8/README.md

 - 👋 Hi, I’m @awilmo8
 - 👀 I’m interested in virtualization, containers, and infrastructure automation.
-- 🌱 I’m currently studying docker and proxmox, and working towards my GCIH certification.
+- 🌱 I’m currently studying docker and proxmox.
 - 💞️ I’m looking to collaborate on projects that interest me.
 - 📫 How to reach me: add a comment to this repo